THoangPhuc03/Flu-Shot-Dashboard/README.md

 ### Category 1: Flu Shot Compliance by Age Group

 - **Main Insight 1:** The 18-34 age group had the lowest compliance rate at 62.2%.
 This suggests a lack of engagement or awareness among younger adults, possibly due to perceived low risk of flu complications.
-- **Main Insight 2:** The 0-17 age group had the highest compliance rate at 94.9%.
+- **Main Insight 2:** The 50-64 age group had high compliance rate at 94.9%.
 This is likely driven by pediatric vaccination programs and parental oversight.
-- **Main Insight 3:** The 65+ age group also showed high compliance at 91.2%, reflecting awareness of flu risks among older adults and targeted outreach efforts.
+- **Main Insight 3:** The 50-64 and 65+ age group also showed high compliance at 91.2% and 96.3%, reflecting awareness of flu risks among older adults and targeted outreach efforts.
 - **Main Insight 4:** The 35-49 age group’s compliance rate of 68.8% indicates a moderate engagement level, potentially due to competing priorities like work and family responsibilities.

 ![image](https://github.com/user-attachments/assets/b4954305-1148-487f-860b-917f1ac55c37)